BesnikShala/Lost-in-Thailand-MS2-Project/README.md

 * Font Awesome
     * Included on the site for it's use of icons.
 Thye are really easy to implement into the code and are very easily styled.
 A simple icon can change the whole look and feel of a website.

+* Google Maps API
+    * This was used to display the use of Java Script to get the map to run and also display custom content and markers.

 ## Testing